genehern/sort/README.md

 # How to use the programme
 3. 1.
 Download the google sheets as a csv file
-   2. Name the csv file as "data1.csv"
+   2. Name the csv file as "data.csv"
    3. Follow the commands in the terminal.
+   4. In line 3, update the number of choices given to the students
+   5. In line 8, update the key in the dictionary to the same wordings in the google sheets (how the students express their choices)
-Be sure to key in the EXACT wordings as the google sheets.
+   6. In line 9, update the key in the dictionary to the same wordings in the google sheets (how the students express their class)
+   7. In lines 15 and 18, update the number of choices given to students
+   8. In line 40 make sure that the values taken in correspond to the csv.
+If not, update the order.
-   5. Run the file!
+   9. Run the programme!